The Jay Briscoe Celebration of Life: Background

-Jay Briscoe died in a car accident in Laurel, Delaware on January 17, 2023, at the age of 38.
+Jay Briscoe died in a car accident in Laurel, Delaware on January 17, 2023, at the age of 38 while taking his two daughters to cheerleading practice.
 His death was announced on Twitter by Ring of Honor (ROH) owner Tony Khan.
 His funeral was held on January 29, 2023, at Laurel High School, with eulogies being delivered by his parents, brother, and fellow wrestler Caprice Coleman.

 On January 18, an episode of ROH Honor Club TV was filmed as a Jay Briscoe tribute show, titled Jay Briscoe Tribute and Celebration of Life.
 The next day, on Wrestling Observer Radio, journalist Dave Meltzer revealed that plans were made to hold another tribute show for Briscoe when ROH resumed airing its weekly series later in the year.
 On the January 20 episode of SmackDown, WWE commentator Michael Cole paid tribute to Briscoe, labeling him and brother Mark as "one of the greatest tag teams in wrestling".
 Briscoe's brother, Mark, defeated Jay Lethal in the main event match of the January 25 episode of AEW Dynamite, on what would have been Jay's 39th birthday.
 The entire locker room came out after the match to celebrate Mark's win.

+Further remembering Jay Briscoe

+For those of you who didn't know who Jay Briscoe was when it came to Ring of Honor he is famously known for winning the ROH World Tag Team Championship a record-setting 13-times with his brother Mark Brother as The Briscoe Brothers.
+He was also famously known for winning the ROH World Championship twice.
+Plus Jay Briscoe is also a ROH Hall of Famer alongside his brother Mark Briscoe.

+Also for those of you who didn't know who Jay Briscoe when it came to the Women of Honor division he was famously known in ROH for allying with former roh female worker ODB alongside his brother Mark Briscoe as the three went on to feud with their on and off again rivals The Kingdom's Mike Bennett, Matt Taven and ODB's rival Maria Kanellis during year 2015.